Saaransh-Xd/fetch/README.md

 The endgame of fetch programs

-A small C-based system information utility with ANSI colors, distro ASCII logos, battery and chassis detection, mounted-disk reporting, and configurable output sections.
+A fast, lightweight, cross-platform system information fetch tool for Unix-like systems.

 ## Install